Acyl-(acyl-carrier-protein) desaturase: Structural studies

 The stabilisation of the diiron-oxo element required to catalyse the reaction has been of particular interest.
 Crystallographic studies suggest that the iron groups are held in place by the desaturase using aspartate and glutamate.
 A structure of aspartate-X-X-histidine was found to be a common motif in several plant species.
 This desaturase family can be further divided by the consensus motif used to hold the iron clusters in place.
 Of particular note are the "soluble" desaturases, which use carboxylic acid groups, whereas it is possible for some variants to use histidines instead.
 The histidine rich desaturases tend to be integral membrane proteins.

 Structural studies strongly suggest that the animal form of this enzyme (Stearoyl-acyl-carrier-protein desaturase) is evolutionarily divergent from the forms found in plants and fungi.
 This is to be expected as the roles of the enzymes are different in both.
-For example, in insects, the desaturase is critical in the formation of ceramide, and for complex signalling molecules (pheremones), while in fungi, the function of the enzyme, and concentration of unsaturated lipids is regulated in response to function of growth temperature by controlling membrane fluidity in cells.
+For example, in insects, the desaturase is critical in the formation of ceramide, and for complex signalling molecules (pheromones), while in fungi, the function of the enzyme, and concentration of unsaturated lipids is regulated in response to function of growth temperature by controlling membrane fluidity in cells.